DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 Parameter | Type   | Description
 --------- | ------ | ---------------------
 `path`    | String | The absolute or relative path to the TypeScript configuration file.
-Relative paths resolve from the current directory (the directory from which you run TestCafe).
+Relative paths are resolved against the current directory (the directory from which you run TestCafe).

 ```js
 runner.tsConfigPath('/Users/s.johnson/testcafe/tsconfig.json');